blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 	-
 	- 16:101 (When WE change a verse, they say "Mohammed", you are a fabricator.
 But they don't know.)
 		- Citenoted 2:106, as an example of the slow prohibition of alcohol

+- Killing child
+	- https://www.youtube.com/watch?v=yj5ai4SvcX8: See 21:xx in the video (they guy said killing child early will make them go to heaven)